Creating Beautiful Slow Motion in Adobe Premiere Pro

 Don’t make the mistake of slowing down standard frame rate video for slow motion.
 It’ll give your footage a choppy look, and it doesn’t present well.

 Instead, to make smooth slow-mo, you’ll need to shoot your footage at a high frame rate, and then play back your footage at a lower frame rate in your video editing app.
 Most DSLRs and mirrorless cameras can shoot 720p or even 1080p at 60 frames-per-second (fps).
 If you don’t have a camera that can shoot up to 60fps, check out our list of the most affordable options.
 Shooting at 60fps allows you to play back your footage at a slower fps (like 24fps), while still maintaining a streamlined, cinematic look.

 In this walkthrough, we’ll show you how to create a similar effect by converting 60fps footage to 24fps in Premiere Pro.
 These are just the foundation slow motion features in Premiere, so once you get comfortable with the frame rate interpretation and time remapping settings, take a look at the video below that goes into using keyframes in your timeline to speed ramp your footage.

 This one is simple and straightforward.
 Create a 24fps sequence.

 Place a 60fps clip in your 24p timeline.
 Right-click the clip, and make sure frame blending is OFF.

-Right click the clip and go to “Speed/Duration” (⌘R).
+Right-click the clip and go to “Speed/Duration” (⌘R).

-NOTE: If you are working in a different frame rate other than 24 fps, you will have to determine your speed by dividing your destination frame rate by your clip’s frame rate.
-Ex: 24/60=.4
+Set your speed to 40% (40% is going to be the lowest you can go without making your footage choppy).
+If you’re working in a frame rate other than 24 fps, you’ll have to determine your speed by dividing your destination frame rate by your clip’s frame rate (e.g. 24/60=.4).

 Select “Assume this frame rate” and set the value to your timeline’s frame rate.